South Korea May inflation accelerates to over 9-year high, matches forecasts

 South Korea's consumer prices rose 2.6per cent in May from a year earlier, government data showed on Wednesday, logging the fastest growth since April 2012 and accelerating from a 2.3per cent increase tipped in a Reuters survey.

+(Corrects survey figure in first paragraph to 2.6per cent from 2.3per cent)

-SEOUL: South Korea's consumer prices rose 2.6per cent in May from a year earlier, government data showed on Wednesday, logging the fastest growth since April 2012 and accelerating from a 2.3per cent increase tipped in a Reuters survey.
+SEOUL: South Korea's consumer prices rose 2.6per cent in May from a year earlier, government data showed on Wednesday, logging the fastest growth since April 2012 and matching a median estimate for a 2.6per cent increase in a Reuters survey.

 Month-on-month inflation was 0.1per cent, slower than a 0.2per cent increase in April.